-Use our new Research Self Review Tool (RSRT) [PDF 840KB] and Support Manual [PDF 521KB] to assess your research project's compliance against the Australian Code for the Responsible Conduct of Research 2007.
+The Research Self Review Tool (RSRT) [PDF 840KB] and Support Manual [PDF 521KB] assist you in assessing how your research project meets the expectations of the Australian Code for the Responsible Conduct of Research 2007.

 Research Integrity Advisors